DigitalLibraryofTennessee/dltn_docs_generator/docs/procedures/metadata.rst

 -----------

-Before new sets are added or existing sets are reharvested, all records from a set are piped into MongoDB using dltn_metadata_QA.
+Before new sets are added or existing sets are reharvested, all records from a set are piped into MongoDB using `dltn_metadata_qa <https://github.com/markpbaggett/dltn_metadata_QA>`_.
 This messy at best application provides an easy mechanism for us to understand metadata practices across an entire collection.  variety.js is an additional tool that we use to analyze an entire collection and look for records that do not meet our minimum requirements.